Metaphysic-ai/terraform-provider-paperspace/docs/resources/machine.md

 - `auto_snapshot_save_count` (Number) The number of auto snapshots to save.
 Must be between 1 and 9 if `auto_snapshot_enabled` is true.
 - `email_password` (Boolean) Whether to email the password.
 Applies only on resource creation.
 - `enable_nvlink` (Boolean) Whether to enable NVLink.
-- `network_id` (String) The network ID.
+- `private_network_id` (String) Private network ID.
 You can migrate machines between private networks and from the default network to a private network.
 It is not possible to migrate a machine back to the default network.
 If this is required, please file a support ticket.
 - `public_ip_type` (String) The public IP type.
 Possible values: `static`, `dynamic`, `none`.
 - `startup_script_id` (String) The startup script ID.
 Forces resource replacement if changed.
 - `state` (String) Desired state of the machine.
 Possible values: `off`, `ready`.